Proscription: Treason

+Sulla's dictatorship

 An early instance of mass proscription took place in 82 BC, when Lucius Cornelius Sulla was appointed dictator rei publicae constituendae ("Dictator for the Reconstitution of the Republic").
 Sulla proceeded to have the Senate draw up a list of those he considered enemies of the state and published the list in the Roman Forum.
 Any man whose name appeared on the list was ipso facto stripped of his citizenship and excluded from all protection under law; reward money was given to any informer who gave information leading to the death of a proscribed man, and any person who killed a proscribed man was entitled to keep part of his estate (the remainder went to the state).
 No person could inherit money or property from proscribed men.
 Many victims of proscription were decapitated and their heads were displayed on spears in the Forum.

 Sulla used proscription to restore the depleted Roman Treasury (Aerarium), which had been drained by costly civil and foreign wars in the preceding decade, and to eliminate enemies (both real and potential) of his reformed state and constitutions; the plutocratic knights of the Ordo Equester were particularly hard-hit.
-Giving the procedure a particularly sinister character in the public eye was the fact that many of the proscribed men, escorted from their homes at night by groups of men all named "Lucius Cornelius", never appeared again.
+Giving the procedure a particularly sinister character in the public eye was that many of the proscribed men, escorted from their homes at night by groups of men all named "Lucius Cornelius", never appeared again.
 (These men were all Sulla's freedmen.)
 This gave rise to a general fear of being taken from one's home at night as a consequence of any outwardly seditious behaviour.